Why Wall Street's worried about Tesla

 Tesla is not turning a profit, which means it has to use cash to pay the bills.
 The big question from investors: Does Tesla have enough?

-Tesla went through nearly $400 million during the first three months of the year to make its cars, pay its sales staff and cover the other costs of running its business.
-Another $656 million went to spending on equipment, facilities and other capital projects, for a total of slightly more than $1 billion.
+Tesla went through nearly US$400 million during the first three months of the year to make its cars, pay its sales staff and cover the other costs of running its business.

+Another US$656m went to spending on equipment, facilities and other capital projects, for a total of slightly more than US$1 billion.

 Tesla says it won't come to that.
 The company expects to take in more cash than it spends in the second half of this year.
 Some of that will likely be due to planned spending cuts on machinery, equipment and other capital expenses.